kodguru/puppet-jerakia-files/README.md

 # Provides easy examples of plugins that can be expanded to take care of our backend services.
 # May be this could also provide motivation and hinst if we are to write a custom backend lookup for hiera, which would be the best alternative if it works.

+1. Installation

-1. Ensure development tools packages are installed on OS.
+Ensure development tools packages are installed on OS.

 For Redhat, ("development tools).
 Might already be installed by default.
 Check next step and see if it fails